 Payment arrangements with the ATO might save you.
-And they might drag you down even deeper.
+And they might drag you down even more.
 The reason is that payment arrangements don’t stop interest from accruing.
-Only deferrals do that.
-And very few taxpayers get these.
+Only deferrals do.
+And very few taxpayers get a deferral.
 The ATO charges a very high interest rate.
 Much higher than what a bank would charge you.
 So using the ATO as a bank will cost you.

 The cyclical nature of business means that taxpayers sometimes find themselves unable to meet taxation obligations in full by the due date.
 Where a taxation obligation remains outstanding after the due date, the Commissioner has the ability to follow up outstanding balances via any reasonable means.

 That sounds very ominous and it is.
 The ATO engages debt collection agencies to collect what is theirs.
 And they don’t shy away from garnishee notices as a recent ABC 4-corners documentary lamented.

 PS LA 2011/14 deals with debt collection, payment deferrals and payment arrangements.
 In this practice statement the Commissioner leaves no doubt that taxpayers need to organise their affairs in such a manner that payment of taxation obligations occurs by the due date.

 However, the Commissioner does acknowledge that the timely payment of all taxation obligations is not always possible.
 In doing so, the Commissioner allows for payment deferrals and payment arrangements.